People often ask me, “Should I buy a Leica?” I sometimes respond, “Should you put your dog to sleep?”

 Knowing that there was a pretty low success rate for that type of equine abdominal surgery, it seemed reasonable (to me at least) that if she lived in a trailer, finances might be tight, she was probably overwhelmed by the whole situation and not thinking rationally, so mortgaging the trailer might not be in her best interest.
 Truth be told, I was expecting her to wind up with a big vet bill and a dead horse even if finances were not an issue.
 So, I stupidly told her that I didn’t think she should mortgage the trailer and it was probably time to put her horse down.

-Long story short, she decided to do the surgery, mortgaged the trailer, and the horse did fine, went home, and lived happily ever after.
-For my efforts, I was branded “The Horse Killer.
+Long story short, she decided to do the surgery, mortgaged the trailer, the horse did fine, and lived happily ever after.
+For my efforts, I was branded “The Horse Killer.”
 From here vantage point, all I wanted to do was kill her horse.
 She hurled vitriol at me every time I saw her and I was banned from working on her horse ever again.

 This is an example of why veterinarians never answer the question “Should I put my pet to sleep?”

 That doesn’t mean I haven’t coached numerous people through a Leica camera purchase over the years.
 I have.
-Veterinarians don’t answer that godforsaken question but we still help.
-I can still help you with Leica purchasing and my advice.
-Unfortunately, like others before you, you might not like what I have to say.
+Veterinarians don’t answer that godforsaken question but we still help pets and pet owners.

 Step 1: Logic wont help you